Ukraine attack leaves Baltics wondering: Are we next?

 “It seems they are not going to leave,” Lithuanian Defense Minister Arvydas Anusauskas said before Russia launched its attack on Ukraine.
 “But we must understand that numbers do not mean everything.
 There are technically very advanced troops on our side of the border.
 Their main task is deterrence — and defense, if necessary.”

 The Baltic countries have expressed strong support for Ukraine.
-Baltic leaders have traveled to Kyiv to show their solidarity and have sent both weapons and humanitarian aid to Ukraine.
-Estonia, which has maintained close political and economic relations with Ukraine, also has offered to help Ukraine bolster its cybersecurity.
+Baltic leaders have traveled to Kyiv recently to show their solidarity and have sent both weapons and humanitarian aid to Ukraine.

-Estonia, which will celebrate its independence day on Thursday, is taking a strong stance in the conflict, but not because it fears for its security, said former President Kersti Kaljulaid, the first woman to hold that office.
+Estonia, which celebrates its independence day on Thursday, is taking a strong stance in the conflict, but not because it fears for its security, said former President Kersti Kaljulaid, the first woman to hold that office.

 “We are doing it because we find it is our moral obligation,” she said.
 “We very strongly feel that … every nation should have the right to decide their future.”